SP4CE-DEV/Pygame-GAME-Time-Runner/HowToPlay_and_Credits.md

 Unborn Self - Koelle
 Moog City 2 - C418 (legendary)

-All the game shitty art & graphic design: me
+All the game shitty art & graphic design: me.
-Shitty coding: also me
+Shitty coding: also me.
-Sound effects: mostly made by me from random sounds
+Sound effects: mostly made by me from editing other sounds Im a gigachad to conclude